uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

 B) Commit/push to origin the above changes to trigger a build and deploy.

 Requires the Portainer webhooks to be set up properly.

+## Grouper Deployment Settings by Environment

+When deploying Grouper the various environments, a few configuration changes will be needed:

+- stack.yml
+  - database and PAC4J settings will need to be changed.